caktus/django-project-template/docs/vagrant.rst

 The ``fabfile.py`` contains a ``vagrant`` environment with the VM's IP already added.
 The rest of the environment is made to match the ``staging`` environment.
-If you have already configured the ``conf/pillar/staing/env.sls`` and ``conf/pillar/staing/secrets.sls`` then you can continue provisioning the VM.
+If you have already configured the ``conf/pillar/staging/env.sls`` and ``conf/pillar/staging/secrets.sls`` then you can continue provisioning the VM.

-To connect to the VM for the first time you need to use the private key which ships with the Vagrant install.
+To connect to the VM for the first time, you need to use the private key which ships with the Vagrant install.
 The location of the file may vary on your platform depending on which version you installed and how it was installed.
 You can use ``locate`` to find it::